vladimirbrasil/a-timer/README.md

 ## Description

 `<a-timer>` is a countdown timer.
 It is capable to be driven by attributes only, as you wish.
+`<a-timer>` accepts slots for playback control and slots to animate in sync with timer.

 <!---
 ```